mattusifer/s3ed/README.md

 - **C-S-d**: Remove the thing-at-point, with an option for recursive removal
 - **C-\<return\>**: Open the thing at point.
 If it is a directory, a new dired buffer will open.
 If it is a file, the file will be downloaded and opened.
 Save and revert actions on the resulting file will apply or pull changes from s3.

-Note that the above shortcuts mimick traditional dired shortcuts, with "C-S-" appended to the front.
+Note that the above shortcuts mimick standard dired shortcuts, with "C-S-" appended to the front.

 **Keep in mind** - a tramps3 dired buffer is just a normal dired buffer pointed at the tramps3 tmp directory.
 Normal dired commands will work, and the changes will not be propogated to s3.
 The above commands must be used in order to propogate changes to s3.